Code-Institute-Submissions/stellaexp-first-stream/README.md

 # Stream One - The Thali Rooms

 'The Thali Rooms' was created for the Code Institute Stream One project.
 We were assigned the the task of creating a website, using Front-End Technologies.
-There were two options given in the brief - I went for the latter option of creating a project of my choosing.
+There were two options given in the brief - I went for the latter and recommend option of creating a project of my choosing.
 I decided to base this on a fictional restaurant, which I named The Thali Rooms.

 ## UX